 Convergence of the finite-dimensional distributions of the laws on $E$ under the scaling limit $N\to\infty$ is equivalent to the Mosco convergence of the gradient-type Dirichlet forms

 The elements of $\dom(\E^N)$ are contained in a local Sobolev space $H^{1,1}_\textnormal{loc}$ over $E_N$.
 The problem becomes more involved the less regularity is assumed for $V_N$.
-The applications we consider, do not require the continuity $V_N$, for example.
-Given the weak convergence of the invariant measures, the asymptotic analysis of the corresponding Dirichlet forms becomes an interesting topic on its own right, as it stands at the beginning of a further discussion on the probabilistic side.
+The applications we consider, do not require the continuity of $V_N$, for example.

+Given the weak convergence of the invariant measures, the problem of identifying the asymptotic Dirichlet form becomes an interesting topic on its own right, as it stands at the beginning of a further discussion on the probabilistic side.
 Gradient forms appear as standard examples in the books of \cite{maro,fuku94}.
 If the state space $E$ is Polish and $m$ is a probability measure on its Borel $\sigma$-algebra $\mathcal B(E)$, then the family of local, quasi-regular, conservative and symmetric Dirichlet forms on $L^2(E,m)$ are in 1:1 correspondence with the family of conservative $m$ -symmetric diffusion processes on $(E,\mathcal B(E))$ (up to equivalence).
 A conservative diffusion process $X=(\Omega,\mathscr F,{(X_t)}_{t\geq 0},{(P_x)_{x\in E}})$ is a Hunt process with path space $C([0,\infty),E)$.
-The transition function $p_t(x,A):=P_x(\{X_t\in A\})$, $x\in E$, $A\in\mathcal B(E)$, $t\geq 0$, is $m$ -symmetric and hence $m$ is an invariant measure.
+The transition function $p_t(x,A):=P_x(\{X_t\in A\}),$ $x\in E,$ $A\in\mathcal B(E),$ $t\geq 0,$ is $m$ -symmetric and hence $m$ is an invariant measure.
 Extending the linear operator

 which acts on the bounded, measurable functions on $E$, to a symmetric contraction operator $T_t$ on $L^2(E,m)$ for $t\geq 0$, the relation of $X$ and $\E$ is given by the equations